|

 recreational boater and the professional seaman, is that the professional

-is often compelled to travel and perform during marginal, weather
+is often compelled to travel and perform during marginal weather

 successful recreational boater is that he or she does not come home with